OneOfThePetes/Change-TwitterProfile/README.md

 This PowerShell script currently updates your Twitter name, description, location, avatar, and banner to randomly chosen preset values every 30 seconds.

-Credits:

-This script uses some functions from the awesome PSTwitterAPI PowerShell Module: https://github.com/mkellerman/PSTwitterAPI.
-It is unlikely that you will need to download the whole module to run this script, as I have included the functions in my script.

-Figuring out how to upload the images in chunks was a pain in the ass!
-I need to credit MyTwitter: https://github.com/MyTwitter/MyTwitter as their way of solving this issue was an inspiration for me, and essentially helped me complete the goals of my script.

 ![image](https://user-images.githubusercontent.com/42836083/156651402-c59eb588-695c-41fe-9ff3-adbe29a6a874.png)
 ![image](https://user-images.githubusercontent.com/42836083/156651480-c5b31d47-5bec-426b-b259-fcfa6043dd4d.png)